Choosing where to get care at the lowest cost is tough. This blog can help make your decision to visit an urgent care, the ER, or your doctor easy.

 You may be paying too much for prescriptions at the pharmacy.
 Here’s how.

-You’re not price-shopping.
 Prescription drug prices vary from pharmacy to pharmacy, so comparison shopping is key for saving money.
-“The price of the same prescription drug can vary by hundreds or even thousands of dollars, depending on where you buy it,” according to a new report by the U.S. Public Interest Research Group, which surveyed hundreds of pharmacies and found large price differences for identical medications.
+“The price of the same prescription drug can vary by hundreds or even thousands of dollars, depending on where you buy it,” according to a report by the U.S. Public Interest Research Group, which surveyed hundreds of pharmacies and found large price differences for identical medications.